Madmegsox1/Totem-texture-maker/README.md

 ## INCSTRUCTIONS:

+-clone the repository

--Move your skin into the folder called totpy_build
+-Move your skin into the folder called tot_build

 -run the totskinmaker.exe